vc1492a/PyNomaly/readme.md

 scored according to the distribution of the entire data set.
 In the example with clustering, each sample is scored according to the distribution of each cluster.
 Which approach is suitable depends on the use case.

 **NOTE**: Data was not normalized in this example, but it's probably a good idea to do so in practice.

 ## Streaming Data

-New in 0.2.0, PyNomaly now contains an implementation of Hamlet et. al.'s modifications to the original LoOP approach [[4](http://www.tandfonline.com/doi/abs/10.1080/23742917.2016.1226651?journalCode=tsec20)], which is ideal for applications involving streaming data where rapid calculations may be necessary.
+New in 0.2.0, PyNomaly now contains an implementation of Hamlet et. al.'s modifications to the original LoOP approach [[4](http://www.tandfonline.com/doi/abs/10.1080/23742917.2016.1226651?journalCode=tsec20)], which may be used for applications involving streaming data or where rapid calculations may be necessary.
-First, the standard LoOP algorithm is used on "training" data, with certain attributes of the fitted data stored.
+First, the standard LoOP algorithm is used on "training" data, with certain attributes of the fitted data stored from the original LoOP approach.
 Then, as new points are considered, these fitted attributes are called when calculating the score of the incoming streaming data.
 This approach is prone to error compared to the standard approach, but it may be effective in streaming applications.

 ### Example

-While the iris dataset is not streaming data, here's an example where we use the first 120 observations as training data and use the remaining 30 observations as a stream, scoring each observation individually.
+While the iris dataset is not streaming data, we'll use it in this example by taking the first 120 observations as training data and take the remaining 30 observations as a stream, scoring each observation individually.

 Split the data.
 ```python